bcgov/smk-cli/docs/edit-layer.md

 Queries function from Parameters, operator, and Clauses.
 You must include at least one Parameter, specify the Operator and at least one Clause into your query for it to produce results.

 Think of a parameter as your entry field.
-The parameter will be dislayed to the user and allow them to enter values to use for the query.
+The parameter will be displayed to the user and allow them to enter values to use for the query.

 To add a parameter.
 Click once in the `Add New Parameter` button.
 A query parameter tile will be added to your query.
 Click once anywhere in the tile to expand it for editing.